kkwokwai22/weatherapp/README.md

 # Weather app

 ## App Info
-Basically the project is fetching the API from https://www.metaweather.com
+Basically the project is fetching the API from https://www.metaweather.com the cilent side is React and the server side is node.js(express)

 ## Quick Start